antra1947/Growth-metrics-tracker/README.md

-# Growth Metrics Tracker - Python + SQL Project
+# Retail Demand Trend Analysis - Python + SQL Project

 ## Overview

-**Growth Metrics Tracker** is a Python-based ETL workflow that processes order data, performs analytics, and integrates seamlessly with MySQL for larger-scale data handling.
+**Retail Demand Trend Analysis** is a Python-based ETL workflow that processes order data, performs analytics, and integrates seamlessly with MySQL for larger-scale data handling.
 It’s an efficient solution for getting your data into databases and querying insights via SQL.

 ---